fivetran/dbt_salesforce_formula_utils/README.md

 # Fivetran Salesforce Formula Utils
 # 📣 What does this dbt package do?
-This package includes macros to be used within a Salesforce dbt project to accurately map Salesforce Formulas to existing tables.
+This package includes macros and scipts to be used within a dbt project to accurately map Salesforce Formulas to existing tables.
+It is designed to  work with data from [Fivetran's Salesforce connector](https://fivetran.com/docs/applications/salesforce) in the format described by [this ERD](https://fivetran.com/docs/applications/salesforce#schema).

+> Note: this package is distinct from the [Salesforce dbt package](https://github.com/fivetran/dbt_salesforce), which _transforms_ Salesforce data and outputs analytics-ready end models.

 # 🎯 How do I use the dbt package?
 ## Step 1: Prerequisites